-Withdrawal happens when the addicts don’t use drugs or alcohol.
-That’s why highly supervised detoxification helps in monitoring withdrawal symptoms.
+Withdrawal happens when addicts don’t use drugs or alcohol.
+That’s why highly supervised detoxification helps monitor withdrawal symptoms.
 The residential treatment starts after detoxification and includes the following steps:

 - Group therapy.
-A counsellor or a therapist informally leads these clinical therapies allowing the peers to share their experiences, addiction struggles, and advice for recovery.
-The discussion includes several social topics, such as relationship management, work-life balance, pressure handling, healthy lifestyle, and anger management.
+A counsellor or therapist informally leads these clinical therapies, allowing the peers to share their experiences, addiction struggles, and advice for recovery.
+The discussion includes several social topics, such as relationship management, work-life balance, pressure handling, a healthy lifestyle, and anger management.

 Once the person recovers in rehab, the doctors prepare an aftercare plan that includes:

 - Regular checkups

 - Community support

 It’s not challenging but dangerous to sober yourself without getting any help.
 That’s why you should sign up for a rehabilitation programme for people suffering from addiction and substance abuse.

 Lucky for you, the Comprehensive Wellness Center offers a residential drug and alcohol rehab programme in a supportive, caring, and safe environment.

 They offer individualised treatment plans, from dual-diagnosis programmes to alcohol detox, counselling, and behavioural therapy.
 The supportive and experienced staff provides personal attention to the patients to ensure on-time FDA-approved medication.

 You can reap the following benefits from the rehab programme: